 Replant your plant and its freed roots in a larger pot or in the ground.
 The newly cut roots will grow outward and your plant will start growing again.
 That’s all there is to fixing a root bound plant.

 These 6 genius garden hacks will save you time and money.

 I love it when gardening problems are easy to fix, don’t you?

-**Be cautious when a plant nursery has a ‘special’ sale on plants.
-Sometimes they do this to get rid of plants that have been in their pots for too long rather then having to repot them.
+Note: Be cautious when a garden center has a ‘special’ sale on plants.
+Sometimes they do this to get rid of plants that have been in their pots for too long rather than having to repot them.